 What is the full form of GDP?

 The full form of GDP is Gross Domestic Product.
 GDP is the overall monetary or consumer value of all finished goods and services produced within the boundaries of a nation over a given time.
 It serves as a specific measure of overall domestic output, as a detailed scorecard of the economic health of a given country.
 When economists speak about the size of the economy, they refer to GDP.
 The GDP growth rate is a significant measure of a country’s economic growth.
 As the GDP increases, the people’s living standards in that nation are also continuously rising.
-For living purposes, a country with a high GDP is considered the right country.
+A country with a high GDP is considered the right country for living purposes.
 In India, three significant sectors contribute to GDP; agriculture, manufacturing, and service.